auth0/docs/articles/tokens/concepts/token-storage.md

 When you're building a Next.js application, authentication might be needed in the following cases:

-1. When accessing a page: "My Invoices"
+1. When accessing a page
-2. When accessing an API route: /api/my/invoices
+2. When accessing an API route
-3. When your application calls an API hosted outside of your Next.js application on behalf of the user: from `www.mycompany.com` to `billing.mycompany.com/api`.
+3. When your application calls an API hosted outside of your Next.js application on behalf of the user

-Now that we understand where and when our application might require authentication, let's explore the authentication strategies that can be implemented for different Next.js deployment models.

-Where a server is available, it can handle the interaction with Auth0 and create a session, but in this model, we don't have a backend.
+Where a server is available, your app can handle the interaction with Auth0 and create a session, but in this model, we don't have a backend.
 All of the work happens on the frontend:

 1. The user is redirected to Auth0.
 2. When the user is successfully signed in, they will be redirected back to the application.